dankreiger/floppy-scripts/README.md

 ## A quick and sloppy cli for saving time

+### Prerequisites

+- node
+- npx
+- yarn

 ### Usage

 - add to a create-react-app project when using `yarn` to cut down on common repetitive tasks

 - Don't use this unless you are me since this is super messy
 - So Dan - since you're the only one using this... for now, do everything from the root of the project
 - it's a mess, it's just for me - so you can check it out if you're curious about sloppy code written in 30 minutes

-***
+---

 ### Install with yarn: